robinlin99/hugo-personal-website/content/authors/admin/_index.md

 👋 Hey!
 I'm Robin, an ECE and CS student @ Cornell University.
 I am passionate about emerging technologies in the areas of self-driving technologies and robotics.

-📍 I am currently a Software Engineering Intern at Apple working within the CoreML team.
-I will intern at Amazon Robotics as a Software Engineering Co-op Intern for the Fall of 2021.
+📍 I am currently an Embedded SWE Co-op at Amazon Robotics.
+I was a SWE Intern at Apple for the Summer of 2021 and a Systems Test Engineering Intern at Uber ATG for the Summer of 2020.